AFSC Response to COVID-19

 - Exit arena through the designated exit and maintain physical distancing requirements.

 - All skaters, parents, coaches and volunteers must give written consent by completing and signing a waiver.
 Waivers will be collected and stored.
+A copy of the waiver is attached.

 Aldergrove Skating Club Office Use: